pfknight8/Minesweeper/README.md

 ## **_Description_**

 #### This project constitutes my version of the classic game Minesweeper.
-I've killed many a minute with this simple, yet engaging puzzle game, as it used to come standard on windows machines.
-It was a fun exersice piecing this game together from scratch using only HTML, JavaScript, & CSS3
+This is my first project for General Assembly SEI course, constructed over the course of 1 week.
+It was a fun exersice piecing this game together from scratch using only HTML, JavaScript, & CSS, and was a great way to get more familiar with coding in these languages.

 #### The object of the game is to clear the board of tiles without activating any hazards.
 Use the numbers displayed in the tiles you have cleared to determine where the nearby hazards may be, then mark them with a "flag."
 #### Once all the hazards have been properly marked and the rest of the game tiles cleared, you'll have won the game...but if you activate any one of the hazards, you'll lose, and will have to start a new game.